 Perfect practice is actual, meaningful practice.
-Throwing rounds down range just to hear the bang! bang! bang! is fun, but it is not making you a better marksman.
+Throwing rounds down the shooting range just to hear the bang! bang! bang! is fun, but it is not making you a better marksman.
 Perfect practice is mastering the fundamentals and being able to call your shots when the trigger is pressed.
 It is being cognizant of the correct way of doing things and then doing those things with each purposeful shot.
 Perfect practice is then self-correcting between shots.
 It is the understanding of where you failed and then making a conscious, purposeful effort for the next drill.

-The point of this post is just to get you thinking about how you can improve as an instructor or a student.
+The point of this post is just to get you thinking about how you can improve as firearms instructor or a student.
 You might already have a great, open attitude, train with a variety of people, and are always willing to learn.
 If you do, then you are in the top tier.
 If not, there’s always room grow.

 At Shootingclasses.com, we hope to improve how instructors run the administrative side of their businesses.
 We want to show you a better, more efficient way.
 How it has been done in the past doesn’t mean that is how it should be done in the future.
 Learn about the features of our software that can help you improve your firearms training business.